International & Foreign Policy.

 -

-It's vital to US geopolitical interests and the interests of the international capital committed to exploiting Brazil's natural resources, that Bolsonaro wins the election
+For US geopolitical interests and the interests of the international capital committed to exploiting Brazil's natural resources, it's vital that Bolsonaro wins the election.

 -

-Hate politics drives the most violent election process since Brazil's re-democratization
+Hate politics drives the most violent election process since Brazil's re-democratisation.

 -